mankek/Effort-Impact/README.md

 **Starting and Using the Application**

-This application comes with a virtual environment, EI_env, that provides all the dependencies needed.
+This application comes with a requirements file that provides all the dependencies needed.
 Once cloned and with the virtual environment running, the application can be run one of two ways:

 Navigate into the application directory and run: